 Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

-Spring (March-May): Temperatures typically range from 10°C to 25°C (50°F to 77°F).
+Spring (March-May): The typical temperature range is from 50°F to 25°C (50°F to 77°F).
 This period sees moderate precipitation, which expands towards May as pre-monsoon showers begin.
 Humidity is moderate and comfortable.
 Clear skies are common, permitting excellent mountain views, specifically in March and early April.
 Days stay pleasant, and evenings remain cool.

 Summer/Monsoon (June-August): Temperatures range from 20°C to 30°C (68°F to 86°F).
 This season brings heavy rainfall, especially from July to August, leading to high humidity.
 Mountain views are often obstructed by clouds, mist, and continuous rain.
-The landscape becomes lush and green, but outdoor activities like hiking can turn muddy and challenging.
+The landscape becomes green and flourishing, but outdoor activities like hiking can turn muddy and challenging.

 Monsoon: From June to September, heavy rainfall occurs.
-This season brings potential for landslides, which can cause road closures and delays on the winding roads leading to Nagarkot.
+This season brings potential for landslides, which can cause street closures and delays on the winding roads leading to Nagarkot.
 Roads can become slippery and muddy.
-Prepare for wet conditions if traveling during this time.
+Prepare for wet conditions if traveling at this time.

 October-November, March-April

 This period consistently brings the best weather for mountain views, with crisp, clear skies.
-Temperatures stay comfortable for outdoor activities during the day.
+Temperatures stay comfortable for outdoor activities in the day.

 Higher prices for accommodation and services are common.
 Viewpoints and popular trails gather more people.
 Early booking of hotels is highly recommended.